2009 – 2026 · AI · CIK 1577526 · as of June 5, 2026

 Sept 1, 2025

-Appointed CEO effective September 1, 2025 per the Item 5.02 8-K filed September 5, 2025.
+Joined as Chief Executive Officer effective September 1, 2025 per the Item 5.02 8-K filed September 5, 2025; became President on May 8, 2026 when founder Thomas M. Siebel resumed the CEO role, and now reports to Siebel per the 8-K filed May 12, 2026.
 Holds a B.S. in mechanical engineering and economics from Yale University and an M.B.A. from the Stanford Graduate School of Business.

 Most recently served as Acting Administrator and Deputy Administrator of the U.S. General Services Administration from January 2025 to July 2025.
 Before GSA, served as VP of AI Products at Salesforce from November 2023 to January 2024 following the acquisition of Airkit.ai, the voice / customer-experience AI startup he had co-founded and run as CEO from October 2017 to November 2023.
 Earlier, was on the founding team of RelateIQ (later acquired by Salesforce in July 2014), serving as COO and CFO from 2011 to 2014, and then as VP of Products at Salesforce from July 2014 to July 2017.